nirajkamal/PortfolioCS/src/assets/blogs/pytorch-certification-course.md

 ---

 Seeing these labs become part of PyTorch Foundation's official certification program - and knowing they'll help thousands of developers enter the field of deep learning - is incredibly rewarding.
-The future of AI depends on making powerful tools like PyTorch accessible to everyone.

 ## Beyond the Certification Course {#beyond-certification}

-While the certification curriculum was the centerpiece of my internship, it represented only about one-third of my contributions.
-During the same period, I tackled several other high-impact projects:
+While the certification curriculum was a part of my internship, it represented only about one-third of my contributions.
+During the same period, I tackled other projects:

-### PyTorch Repository Contributions
-I contributed directly to the [<u>PyTorch core repository</u>](https://github.com/pytorch/pytorch), working on infrastructure improvements and feature development.
-These contributions involved engaging with the community, understanding PyTorch's architecture, and implementing changes that benefit the entire ecosystem.

 ### 2nd Place in PyTorch Docathon
 I participated in PyTorch Foundation's Docathon and placed **2nd in the competition**.
 This involved creating comprehensive documentation and educational content to help developers better understand PyTorch's capabilities.
-The docathon experience reinforced the importance of clear, well-structured documentation and inspired my approach to creating the certification course.
+I also helped in software development around the sphynx documentation framework.

 ### IBM Foundation Models Stack Contribution
 I contributed to IBM's Foundation Models Stack with a **PR for supporting prefill and decode steps for decoder-only LLMs**.
 This work involved understanding the nuances of different LLM architectures and implementing features that enable more flexible model inference patterns.
 This experience with production-grade deep learning systems enriched my perspective on teaching PyTorch - I understood not just the basics, but how these concepts scale in real-world systems.

 ---

-These parallel contributions meant working across multiple areas of deep learning infrastructure simultaneously: from designing beginner-friendly education to contributing to production systems to advancing documentation standards.
+These parallel contributions meant working across multiple areas of deep learning infrastructure simultaneously.
 This breadth gave me unique insights into how PyTorch fits into the larger ecosystem and informed how I explained concepts to students.

 ## Appendix: The Lesson Common Pattern {#appendix}